chfoo/ttvsnap/README.md

 As of writing, Twitch caches preview images for 5 minutes so setting it to low values such as 1 minute may be useless.
 However, the script will use the `If-Modified-Since` HTTP header to avoid downloading images repeatedly.

 Client ID is required after 2016-08-08.
-You can get a Client ID in the settings page by registering an application and using the Client ID for personal use.
+You can get a Client ID in the Dev Console page by registering an application and using the Client ID for personal use.
+Client secret is required after 2020-04-30.
+Click generate new secret and keep the secret in a safe place.